jaberg/skdata/index.markdown

 _skdata_ is a Python library of standard data sets for machine learning experiments.
 The modules of `skdata`
-1. download data sets,
+1. _download_ data sets,
-2. load them as directly as possible as Python data structures, and
+2. _load_ them as directly as possible as Python data structures, and
-3. provide convenient views for standard machine learning protocols.
+3. _provide protocols_ for machine learning tasks via convenient views.

 ## Installation